godiard/help-activity/source/journal.rst

 The Journal View contains a menu and a list of journal entries:

 *  1 - Favorite star: You can mark important entries by clicking on the star icon for that entry.
 When you click the star icon, the star is colored in.
 *  2 - Entry icon: Each Journal entry has an icon.
 The color of the icon shows who created the entry.
 For example, if you copy a photo from a friend, the photo's icon has your friend's colors.
 You can launch the Activity for the entry by clicking on the icon.
 A hover menu may reveal additional options.
 In particular, "Erase" deletes that entry from your Journal.
-Caution: "Erase" deletes any data associated with the entry shown.
-For example, if you delete an entry that shows that you installed an Activity, you delete the Activity as well.
 *  3 - Entry name: Each entry has a name.
 You can edit the name by clicking it.
-If the Journal view is showing the contents of a removable storage device, the Linux file name is shown here, with the path and the file name extension stripped off.
 *  4 - Search box: Type words in the box to search for entries that match those words.
 Entries are displayed when they contain all of the typed words.
 Comparison will be against all of: the entry name field, the description field (see "Journal detail view"), the comments field and the tag field (see "Journal detail view").
 Note: A small x button at the right of the box shows that searching is being applied.
 To cancel your search, click on that x.
 *  5 - Favorites view: Only shows the entries which have been marked as favorites.
-*  6 - Type filter: You can select to have the Journal only show certain types of entries, e.g. only images or only entries associated with a specific Activity.
+*  6 - Type filter: You can show certain types of Journal entries, e.g. only images or only entries associated with a specific Activity.
-*  7 - Date filter: Contains option to only show Journal entries modified within the past day, week, or month.
+*  7 - Date filter: You can show certain ages of Journal entries, e.g. changed within the past day, week, or month.
-*  8 - Sorting options: You can order Journal entries by their size, creation date and modification date.
+*  8 - Sorting options: You can order Journal entries by their size, creation and modification date.
 *  9 - Documents folder: To exchange files between the Journal and the underlying file system the $HOME/DOCUMENTS folder is available in the Journal.
-For example: If you have created an image in GIMP under GNOME and want to open it in the Paint Activity you can place it in the $HOME/DOCUMENTS folder and then can access it in the Journal.
+For example: If you have created an image in GIMP under GNOME and want to open it in the Paint Activity you can place it in the $HOME/DOCUMENTS folder and then access it in the Journal.
 *  10 - Buddy icons: If other participants joined you in this Activity, icons in their colors appear here.
 *  11 - Elapsed time: Displays the time since the most recent change to the entry.
 *  12 - Detail view: Click this button to see detailed information about the entry.
 See "Journal detail view", below.